KazBarker/SP25_DS5111_nrg6cb/ERD/ERD.md

         string date_time "Timestamp in YYYYMMDD_HHMM format"
     }

+parsed_wsj_gainers only one to only one gainers_seed: "parse individually" parsed_yahoo_gainers only one to only one gainers_seed: "parse individually" parsed_stockanalysis_gainers only one to only one gainers_seed: "parse individually"

 parsed_wsj_gainers only one to only one downloads_seed: "parse individually" parsed_yahoo_gainers only one to only one downloads_seed: "parse individually" parsed_stockanalysis_gainers only one to only one downloads_seed: "parse individually"